[Minor revision–posted 7/13/22 (replaces 5/22/20 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish a standard for the location of printed matter posted in or on university buildings and bus shelters.
 This procedure does not attempt to establish the type of material that may or may not be posted but is directed to the location on or within a building where the posting of printed material is permitted.

-REVIEW: This OP will be reviewed in March of even-numbered years by the Managing Director of Building Maintenance and Construction (BMC) for Operations, the Texas Tech University Fire Marshal, and the Associate Vice President for Operations with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in March of even-numbered years by the Senior Managing Director of Facilities Maintenance & Construction (FMC) for Operations, the Texas Tech University Fire Marshal, and the Associate Vice President for Operations with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 1. The posting of any type of printed matter in the form of university communications, departmental notices, correspondence, posters, signs, banners, announcements, cards, advertisements, etc., must be on approved university announcement bulletin boards only.
 The posting of such material on walls, doors, glass, tile, or other surfaces not specifically designed or designated for this purpose is prohibited.
-The placement of special occasion banners or other material in or on certain university buildings such as the Student Union Building, library, residence halls, or athletic facilities will be permitted only with the approval of the respective director/department head of those facilities/departments, BMC, Texas Tech Fire Marshal (for internal banners), and the Grounds Use Committee (for external banners), and in accordance with university policy.
+The placement of special occasion banners or other material in or on certain university buildings such as the Student Union Building, library, residence halls, or athletic facilities will be permitted only with the approval of the respective director/department head of those facilities/departments, FMC, Texas Tech Fire Marshal (for internal banners), and the Grounds Use Committee (for external banners), and in accordance with university policy.

 2. Damage to university facilities by prohibited posted items will be the responsibility of the department chairperson, director, or building authority.